lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_env.md

-When submitting your job to SLURM using **sbatch**, your entire environment including the currently loaded modules gets copied.
+When submitting your job to SLURM using **sbatch**, your entire environment gets copied, including the currently loaded modules.
 On Aurora, when hitting **sbatch**:

 !!! info